cbmr-data/cbmr-data.github.io/esrum/_sources/overview.rst.txt

 The Esrum cluster is a cluster managed by the `Data Analytics Platform`_ (formerly the Phenomics Platform) at CBMR_.
-Hosting and technical support is handled by KU-IT_.
+Hosting and technical support is handled by UCPH-IT_.

-In addition to the documentation provided here, KU-IT also provides documentation for the `UCPH computing/HPC Systems`_ on KUNet.
+In addition to the documentation provided here, UCPH-IT also provides documentation for the `UCPH computing/HPC Systems`_ on KUNet.

 **************